 - visiting your premises, and discussions with chief executive, staff and trustees

-- review of your energy use, waste, travel patterns and purchasing practice
+- review of your energy and water use, waste, travel patterns and purchasing practices

 - review of policies and how decisions are made

 - awareness-raising, training and/or eco-tip workshop for staff and/or volunteers